Michael Brecker (album)

 Michael Brecker is the debut album by American saxophonist Michael Brecker.
 It was released on the Impulse! record label in 1987.
+It features guitarist Pat Metheny, pianist Kenny Kirkland, bassist Charlie Haden and drummer Jack DeJohnette.

 Review

 The Allmusic review by Scott Yanow awards the album a full 5 stars and states "Although he had been a major tenor saxophonist in the studios for nearly 20 years and was quite popular for his work with the Brecker Brothers, this MCA/Impulse set was Michael Brecker's first as a leader."
 The album was issued in two versions: LP record and CD.
 The CD version has a bonus track, "My One and Only Love".